Sigmmma/c20/src/content/general/scripting/readme.md

 * `command_script`: Runs when executed by an ai.
 Allows the use of special external globals like `ai_current_actor` and `ai_current_squad` which return information about the ai executing the script.
 This is the only script type which allows the use of cs_ functions (e.g. `cs_go_to`, `cs_play_line`).
 * `static`: Can be called by another script and return a value.
 Useful for re-usable code -- similar to _methods/functions_ from other programming languages.

-Halo 3 introduced script parameters to Halo Script.
+Halo 3 introduced script parameters to HaloScript.
 Parameters can only be defined on script types that accept return types (i.e. statics and stubs).

 These have the following structure: